M for Future - My Tram City Subproject 1 - Binger Strasse

 Brief description

-On June 3, 2020, the city council passed a resolution to further expand the tram network in Mainz.
-New routes are to be examined, planned, and implemented for the further development of the Mainz tram network.
-Comprehensive public participation is to accompany the planning of the specific tram projects.
+On June 3, 2020, the City Council passed a resolution to further expand the tram network in Mainz.
+To further develop the Mainz tram network, new routes are to be evaluated, planned, and implemented.
+Comprehensive public participation is to take place in conjunction with the planning of each specific tram project.

-Closing the gap between Alicenplatz and Münsterplatz - Subproject 2 – City center
+the gap between Alicenplatz and Münsterplatz - Subproject 2 – Downtown,

-With development of Neustadt and central development of the old town (including Höfchen) - Subproject 3 – Connection to the Heiligkreuz district
+including access to Neustadt and central access to the Old Town (including Höfchen) - Subproject 3 – Connection to the Heiligkreuz District and University Hospital

-Connection of the new Heiligkreuz district and parts of the upper town, Weisenau, and Hechtsheim-Ost, as well as connection to the university hospital - Long-term development of the tram network, including possible connections to the surrounding area of Rheinhessen (measure not yet started)
+: Connection of the new Heiligkreuz District and parts of the Upper Town, Weisenau, and Hechtsheim-Ost, as well as the connection to the University Hospital - Long-term expansion of the tram network, including potential connections to the surrounding areas of Rheinhessen (work has not yet begun)

-The "Binger Straße" expansion project will create a tram connection from Alicenplatz to Münsterplatz via Binger Straße.
-This will provide lasting relief for the main station as a hub for local public transport.
+Binger Straße is a vital artery in the heart of Mainz.
+The “Binger Straße” expansion project will create a tram connection from Alicenplatz to Münsterplatz via Binger Straße.
+This will not only relieve congestion at the main station as a public transit hub but also lay the groundwork for future expansion projects, thereby setting the foundation for the tram-based city of tomorrow.

 Citizen and resident participation